-Concordia has partnered with eScrip-Safe/Credentials Solutions, an electronic transcript service, to make Transcripts on Demand available to CTX students and alumni.
-Transcripts on Demand is a secure online service that allows students to create transcript requests online, submit payment, have them automatically sent for approval to Concordia.
+Concordia has partnered with eScrip-Safe/Credentials Solutions, an electronic transcript service, to provide Transcripts on Demand available to CTX students and alumni.
+Transcripts on Demand is a secure online service that allows students to create transcript requests online, submit payment, and have them automatically sent for approval to Concordia.
 As part of the requesting process, the individual has the option of selecting electronic or postal delivery as well as requesting delivery to individual institutions or persons.
 Before selecting electronic delivery, it is highly recommended that the individual check with the receiving institution to see if electronic delivery is accepted.

 When you create a transcript request online, the entire process is secured using the same kind of online encryption most banks use (i.e. - SSL encryption).
-Email updates are sent letting you know of the status of your transcript.Because it is important to Concordia and Scrip-Safe that you know your records are secured during this process, you will be asked to complete a consent form the first time you request a transcript.
+Email updates are sent letting you know of the status of your transcript.
+Because it is important to Concordia and Scrip-Safe that you know your records are secured during this process, you will be asked to complete a consent form the first time you request a transcript.
 Once this is done, you will never have to complete it again as long as you log into the same account.

 If the requestor has a "hold" on their record at CTX, the transcript request will not be processed.
 The individual will be notified of the hold and asked to contact the appropriate office to resolve the issue.
-If the issue is resolved within fourteen (14) days from the date of notification, the individual will not need to complete a new request but will need to notify the Registrar's Office (colleen.rinaldi@concordia.edu) that the hold has been removed so that the process can be completed.
+If the issue is resolved within thirty (30) days from the date of notification, the individual will not need to complete a new request but will need to notify the Registrar's Office (colleen.rinaldi@concordia.edu) that the hold has been removed so that the process can be completed.
+NOTE: If the issue is not resolved and the Registrar's Office is not notified within the thirty (30) day timeframe, the individual will have to complete a new request.